 located near Lancaster Ave. in Fort

-The Last Drive-In Picture Show is located near Gatesville and open year round.
+The Last Drive-In Picture Show opened in 1950 near Gatesville & operates

 The Graham Drive-In Theater dates back to 1948 & is open summer weekends.

 The Brazos Drive-In is located near Granbury.

 It's over 50 years old and still operating.

 The Skyvue Drive-In is located on Hwy.
 87S